Which place is cheaper, Sydney or Hong Kong?

 Hong Kong is a great place to explore.
 With so much to do, a weekend is probably not enough time to see everything.
 Your budget might influence how long you stay.

-You'll find food and scuba diving and snorkeling around the outdoorsy big city of Sydney.
+You'll find food and scuba diving and snorkeling around the glamorous big city of Sydney.
 Hikers are also drawn to this area.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

 It's hard to know how much time to spend in Hong Kong.
 For many, it makes a great getaway for five days.
 Make sure you spend some time hiking while you're in the area.
 With all of its activities, you can easily fill five days here.
 It has many unique tourist attractions and fascinating things to do.

-You'll find scuba diving and snorkeling and shopping around the adventurous city of Sydney.
+You'll find scuba diving and snorkeling and shopping around the diverse city of Sydney.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 It's also a great beach destination, too.
 Five days should give you a good understanding of everything this city has to offer.

 Hong Kong is a bustling city that offers something for everyone.
 This city offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 If you have one week, this is a great place to go.
 This would be the perfect place to spend one week, as it has just the right amount of activities.